jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_1.rst

   AssertionError: {} is not true

-:ref:`the empty dictionary is NOT True<is a dictionary False or True?>`
+:ref:`the empty dictionary is NOT True<should I group a dictionary as False or True?>`

 ----